cimug-org/CIMTool/docs/how-to/cimtool-support-for-extension-namespaces.md

     When using the `<<ShadowExtension>>` or `<<MixIn>>` extension patterns, it is safest practice to always model extension associations between **two** `<<ShadowExtension>>` classes rather than between a `<<ShadowExtension>>` class and a normative CIM class directly.

-    Modeling an association from a `<<ShadowExtension>>` class to a normative CIM class is technically valid — **CIMTool** will process and namespace it correctly — however, the direction of the association determines which package owns it.
+    Modeling an association from a `<<ShadowExtension>>` class to a normative CIM class is technically valid, and **CIMTool** will process and namespace it correctly.
+However, the direction of the association determines which package owns it.
 An association drawn *from* an extension class *to* a normative class is implicitly owned by the extension package and exports correctly.
 If that direction is inadvertently reversed, ownership shifts to the normative side and the association will be silently dropped when exporting the extensions package.

     When both endpoints are `<<ShadowExtension>>` classes, the association is unambiguously owned by the extensions package regardless of the direction in which it was drawn, completely eliminating the risk of silent loss on export.
 This is especially important in model upgrade and migration scenarios, where a dropped association may not be discovered until after the migration to a new CIM version is complete.